-- o All application data sent in STREAM frames MUST be retransmitted, unless the endpoint has sent a RST_STREAM for that stream.
-When an endpoint sends a RST_STREAM frame, data outstanding on that stream SHOULD NOT be retransmitted, since subsequent data on this stream is expected to not be delivered by the receiver. - o ACK and PADDING frames MUST NOT be retransmitted.
-ACK frames are cumulative, so new frames containing updated information will be sent as described in Section 8.2. - o All other frames MUST be retransmitted.
+- o All application data sent in STREAM frames MUST be retransmitted, unless the endpoint has sent a RST\STREAM for that stream.
+When an endpoint sends a RST\STREAM frame, data outstanding on that stream SHOULD NOT be retransmitted, since subsequent data on this stream is expected to not be delivered by the receiver. - o ACK and PADDING frames MUST NOT be retransmitted.
+ACK frames containing updated information will be sent as described in Section 8.13. - o STOP\SENDING frames MUST be retransmitted, unless the stream has become closed in the appropriate direction.
+See Section 10.3. - o All other frames MUST be retransmitted.